Fort Duquesne

 Fort Duquesne (/djuː.ˈkeɪn/ dew-KAYN, [dykɛːn]; originally called Fort Du Quesne) was a fort established by the French in 1754, at the confluence of the Allegheny and Monongahela rivers.
 It was later taken over by the British, and later the Americans, and developed as Pittsburgh in the U.S. state of Pennsylvania.
-Fort Duquesne was destroyed by the French, prior to British conquest during the Seven Years' War, known as the French and Indian War on the North American front.
+Fort Duquesne was destroyed by the French before its British conquest during the Seven Years' War, known as the French and Indian War on the North American front.
 The British replaced it, building Fort Pitt between 1759 and 1761.
-The site of both forts is now occupied by Point State Park, where the outlines of the two forts have been laid in brick.
+The site of both forts is now occupied by Point State Park, where the outlines of the two forts have been laid in granite slabs.

-Background
+History

+18th century

-Fort Duquesne, built at the confluence of the Allegheny and Monongahela rivers which forms the Ohio River, was considered strategically important for controlling the Ohio Country, both for settlement and for trade.
+Fort Duquesne, built at the confluence of the Allegheny and Monongahela rivers which form the Ohio River, was considered strategically important for controlling the Ohio Country, both for settlement and for trade.
 The English merchant William Trent had established a highly successful trading post at the forks as early as the 1740s, to do business with a number of nearby Native American villages.
 Both the French and the British were keen to gain advantage in the area.

 As the area was within the drainage basin of the Mississippi River, the French had claimed it as theirs.
-They controlled New France (Quebec), the Illinois Country along the Mississippi, and La Louisiane (the ports of New Orleans and Mobile, Alabama, and environs).
+They controlled New France (Quebec), the Illinois Country along the Mississippi, and La Louisiane, the ports of New Orleans and Mobile, Alabama.

 In the early 1750s, the French began construction of a line of forts, starting with Fort Presque Isle on Lake Erie in present-day Erie, Pennsylvania, followed by Fort Le Boeuf, about 15 miles south in present-day Waterford, Pennsylvania, and Fort Machault, on the Allegheny River in Venango County in present-day Franklin, Pennsylvania.

 Robert Dinwiddie, Lieutenant Governor of the Virginia Colony, thought these forts threatened extensive claims to the land area by Virginians (including himself) of the Ohio Company.

 In late autumn 1753, Dinwiddie dispatched a young Virginia militia officer named George Washington to the area to deliver a letter to the French commander at Fort Le Boeuf, asking them to leave.
 Washington was also to assess French strength and intentions.
 After reaching Fort Le Boeuf in December, Washington was politely rebuffed by the French.